nandosola/trantor-stream-uploader/README.md

 Under Ruby, instead of monkey-patching Rack, many people use [Goliath](https://github.com/postrank-labs/goliath).
 Goliath handles streaming, [differently](https://github.com/postrank-labs/goliath/wiki/Streaming), even though it's Rack-based.
-But if you stick with Rack, perhaps you could use [jcommons-rack-upload](https://github.com/cowboyd/jcommons-rack-upload), which wraps `env['rack.input']` with a `java.io.ByteArrayInputStream`.
+But if you stick with Rack, perhaps you could use [jcommons-rack-upload](https://github.com/cowboyd/jcommons-rack-upload), which wraps `env['rack.input']` with a rewindable `java.io.ByteArrayInputStream`.
 But alas, AFAIK this later approach is just another monkey-patch.

 ### Motivations
 In my case, the motivation came from Trantor, an internal doc archiving system we are developing.
 Trantor is distributed,